nikhil-2818/MyToken-ER20-/README.md

 - owner_ (address): The address of the initial contract owner.
 - Sets the token name ("CoderCoin") and symbol ("CDC").
 - Mints the initial supply of tokens to the owner address.
-2. `mint`(address to, uint256 amount): This function can mint a new token but only contract owner can mint the token.
+2. `mintCoin`(address to, uint256 amount): This function can mint a new token but only contract owner can mint the token.
 -Modifier: onlyOwner - restricts access to the contract owner.
 - to (address): The address to receive the minted tokens.
 - amount (uint256): The number of tokens to mint.
-3. `burn`(uint256 amount): this function allows you to burn token
+3. `burnCoin`(uint256 amount): this function allows you to burn token
 - amount (uint256): The number of tokens to burn.
-4. `transferFrom`(address from, address to, uint256 amount): This function allows you transfer token to other address.
+4. `transferCoin`(address to, uint256 amount): This function allows you transfer token to other address.
 - Standard ERC20 function for transferring tokens between accounts.
-- from (address): The address sending the tokens.
 - to (address): The address receiving the tokens.
 - amount (uint256): The number of tokens to transfer.